 6. Every person who testifies at the hearing shall take the following Oath of Truth: “On my honor, I do solemnly swear to tell the truth, the whole truth, and nothing but the truth, [so help me God].”

 7. The Council may call witnesses relevant to the case.
-The Accused may request additional witnesses with relevant knowledge and present any other relevant evidence.
+The Accused may request additional witnesses with relevant knowledge and present any other relevant information.
+All evidence shall be submitted at least 24 hours before the hearing to the investigator.
+The Honor Council reserves the right to postpone the time of the hearing to properly evaluate any new evidence submitted after prehearing.
 The President shall decide questions concerning the relevance and/or admissibility of witnesses or evidence.
 The Accused shall not be required to make a statement or answer questions unless he or she wishes to do so.

 8. Legal counsel retained by an Accused student or any other person participating in the hearing shall not attend any hearing of the Honor Council.
 Any advice or assistance requested of legal counsel by a student must be obtained prior to the hearing.

 9.The Accused shall be considered "Not in Violation" throughout the course of the hearing unless and until he or she has been found "In Violation" of the Honor Code.

 10. The Council's finding of "In Violation" or "Not in Violation" shall be based only on the merits and facts of the case at hand.
 Any finding of "In Violation" shall be based on clear and convincing evidence.

 11. If after all available evidence has been heard and a motion to vote on “In Violation" or "Not in Violation" of the Honor Code has been properly moved and seconded, two-thirds of the members of the Council present at the hearing and entitled to vote may find the Accused “In Violation”.
 Otherwise, the Accused shall be found “Not in Violation” and the case shall be dismissed.